Wicca for Teens: Finding a Mentor, Teacher or Coven

 The Core Lesson

-Adults who would offer to train minors in Wicca by encouraging you to sneak, lie or defy your parents are not adults from whom you can learn anything worthwhile!
+Adults who offer to train minors in Wicca by encouraging you to lie to or defy your parents are not adults from whom you can learn anything worthwhile!

 Teens Mentoring Teens and Teen Covens

 You might think your problem is solved if you find other teens who offer to teach you, or invite you into their covens.
 Hold up there—that's not always a good option, either.
 As noted above, respectable adult Wiccans aren't going to teach teens.
 Therefore, the teens you want to learn from are probably untrained themselves.

 The problem with teen covens is that it's often the blind leading the blind.
 You have no way to know if your friends are getting Wicca right, or if they're far off the mark.

 The word "teen coven" should be a warning sign, because covens are established groups in which training is passed down—people who have never been trained in a coven themselves certainly have no business starting a coven, or appointing themselves a spiritual leader for others.
 Untrained teens starting a coven from scratch is evidence that they don't seem to understand what a coven is.
 Again, it's not an ideal situation for learning anything.

 What You CAN Do

 Just because you are a teen doesn't automatically mean your hands are tied.
 There are places where teen Wiccans can seek the community and guidance they need.

 First, though, it's important to get your parents' permission and cooperation.
 These are not things you should (or can, in most cases) go off and do all by yourself.
 If you are lucky enough to have an open-minded parent who is willing to allow you to explore Wicca, talk to them about bringing you someplace where you can start learning, observing and networking.

 Here's a list of places to look into: